 All schools have created a unique name for their Green Team.

 Non-Profit Partnership Support

-For the 2012-2013 DPS Go Green Challenge, DPS has partnered with the Detroit non-profit WARM Training Center.
+During the 2012-2013 DPS Go Green Challenge, DPS partnered with the Detroit non-profit WARM Training Center.

-Through this partnership, DPS Go Green Challenge Schools have the opportunity to be supported by AmeriCorps Green School Coordinators.
-Each DPS Go Green School is assigned two AmeriCorps Green School Coordinators to guide and support them throughout the Challenge.
+Through this partnership, DPS Go Green Challenge Schools had the opportunity to be supported by AmeriCorps Green School Coordinators.
+Each DPS Go Green School was assigned two AmeriCorps Green School Coordinators to guide and support them throughout the Challenge.

 Learn more the AmeriCorps Green School Coordinators serving at DPS.

-The 45-minute workshops will provide participants an opportunity to learn how to take control of their energy bills.
-The workshops will be led by professional Energy Educators and AmeriCorps members from WARM Training Center.
+The 45-minute workshops provided participants an opportunity to learn how to take control of their energy bills.
+The workshops were led by professional Energy Educators and AmeriCorps members from WARM Training Center.

 DPS Go Green Challenge Projects